venkataravuri/nexthink-assignment/README.md

 4. Rate-limits (may require **Redis with sliding-window pattern**)

 - Gateway is also responsible to trigger remote actions on 'Collector Agents' when they are connected.
-- Collector Agent & Gateway ensure that events are delivered at-least once / exactly-once through re-try and tracking id mechanisms.
+- Collector Agent & Gateway ensure that events are delivered at-least once / exactly-once through re-try and producer tracking id & sequence id mechanisms.
-- Gateway uses Kafka cluster acts as buffer layer to  Backpressure
+- Gateway uses Kafka cluster acts as buffer layer to sustain **Backpressure**
-- Batched
+- Data can be batched to reduce round-trips.

+Gateway can be designed as Cloud-Native applciation and scaled through Kubernetes HPA.
+Other alternative is leverage open-source Gateways and tailor their capabilities by building custom plug-ins and extensions.

 #### Scaling to 50+ million events